Green Power Partnership

-The Challenge far surpassed its goal to increase the collective amount of green power used by EPA Green Power Communities.
-At the conclusion of the Challenge, EPA’s Green Power Communities were collectively using nearly 5 billion kWh of green power annually, reducing greenhouse gas emissions equal to the carbon dioxide emissions (CO2) from the annual electricity use of more than 426,000 homes.
+The Challenge surpassed its goal to increase the collective amount of green power used by EPA Green Power Communities.
+At the conclusion of the Challenge, EPA's Green Power Communities were collectively using more than six billion kWh of green power annually, avoiding greenhouse gas emissions equal to the carbon dioxide emissions (CO2) from the annual electricity use of more than 636,000 homes.

 How Did The Challenge Work?

 Over the span of a year, EPA GPCs tracked and reported their collective green power use and green power percentage of total electricity use.
 EPA provided technical and outreach assistance to participants throughout the Challenge to help them increase their green power usage rates.